wenxi77/cdc_covid_data/readme.md

 * Data requests will be prioritized based a clear description of the immediate impact for COVID-19 response that is anticipated to follow from data use.
 * Access will be granted to the appropriate single repository containing data files and data dictionary through <https://github.com/cdc-data>

-## Data Release Specifications
+## Restricted Data Specifications

-Two line-listed (case-specific) datasets of all COVID-19 cases reported to CDC are available.
-Either dataset, but not both, is to be made available for limited use upon completion of the RIDURA.
-COVID- 19 data may differ in the variables reported and in completeness by state.
+A restricted access, detailed version of line-listed dataset of all COVID-19 cases reported to CDC is available.
+The dataset is to be made available for limited use upon completion of the RIDURA.
+COVID-19 data may differ substantially in the variables reported and in completeness by state.
+Some data are suppressed to protect patient privacy by coding as _NA_ (see Data Suppression below).
+The **restricted access** data set includes the following variables:

-Data by county or any geographic unit smaller than state cannot be released.
-If the total number of cases in a state in one year is <5 cases, state will be suppressed for all cases in that state.

-Dataset 1: _Detailed_ (filename: COVID_Cases_Restricted_Detailed_date.csv) does not include state of residence.
-Variables:

 * Initial report date of case to CDC
 * Date of first positive specimen collection
+* Symptom onset date, if symptomatic
 * Case status
 * Sex
 * Age group (0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ years)
-* Race
+* Race and ethnicity (combined)
+* State of residence
+* County of residence
-* Ethnicity
+* County FIPS code
 * Healthcare worker status
-* Symptom onset date, if symptomatic
 * Pneumonia present
 * Acute respiratory distress syndrome (ARDS) present
 * Abnormal chest x-ray (CXR) present